chojunhyun94/Parking_Violations_NYC/README.md

-# Overview

-The purpose of this project is to use machine learning to help understand the major factors that contribute to a car getting a parking ticket using public datasets from the City of New York (NYCOpenData) so that given a hypothetical instance, the probability in which the car getting a ticket could be predicted.

 # Results
 The original dataset for 2023 Parking Violatons was taken from the OpenData source from the City of New York with more than 10 million datapoints.